dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 Welcome to [DNSimple](/articles/dnsimple-services/)!
 We're here to make your transition from ClickFunnels as easy as possible – after all, [Simple](/articles/how-is-dnsimple-pronounced/) is in our name.

-## Step 1: Setting up a DNSimple account and trial
+## Step 1: Setting up your DNSimple account and free trial

 1. Go to [DNSimple.com](https://dnsimple.com).
 In the upper-right corner of the screen, click <label>Get Started</label>.
 1. Enter your email address and password.
 Click Join.